 11.1 The Provider shall process the following categories of Personal Data (including automated processing) for the Customer in the performance of the Contract only to the extent necessary to achieve the following purposes:

-a) identifying Users and enabling the use of the Application; for this purpose, Personal Data is processed pursuant to paragraph 11.2(a)and b)these Terms and Conditions;
+a) identifying Users and enabling the use of the Application; for this purpose, Personal Data is processed pursuant to paragraph 11.2(a) and b) of these Terms and Conditions;

 b) completing the headers of documents created and closed; for this purpose, Personal Data is processed pursuant to paragraph 11.2(b)these Terms and Conditions;

-c) authentication of Users and Signatories and signing of documents; for this purpose, Personal Data is processed pursuant to paragraph 11.2(a), (b), (c)and (d)these Terms and Conditions;
+c) authentication of Users and Signatories and signing of documents; for this purpose, Personal Data is processed pursuant to paragraph 11.2(a), (b), (c) and (d) of these Terms and Conditions;

 11.2 The categories of Personal Data are: